eclipse-lsp4j/lsp4j/CONTRIBUTING.md

 # Contribution Guide

-The project is build with Gradle and written in Java 11.
+The project is build with Maven and written in Java 11.

-To start working on it simply clone and run `./gradlew build`.
+To start working on it simply clone and run `mvn verify`.
 See the section [below](#Eclipse) on building and editing with Eclipse for step-by-step instructions.

 # ECA